-ICAEW COUNCIL ELECTIONS FOR LONDON start on Monday 8th February.
-3 SPA members need your help in a very competetive election.
+ICAEW Council elections for London start on Monday 8th February.
+3 SPA members need your help in a very competitive election.
 15 candidates for 9 places.

 I (Howard Gross) am standing for re-election.
 I have been on council since 2002, I am the longest serving committee member of the London Society and Past President.
 I am a member of the North London Branch which I chaired in 1984.
 I have been your chair since 2017 and was Vice Chair (non exec.) before.
 In my spare time I chair our local patient group.